Paper Wallet From Ebay Bitcoin Thefts

 Total Amount Lost

-The total amount lost is unknown.
+The total amount lost has been estimated at $83,000 USD.

 Immediate Reactions